In Search of Adaptivity Fit

 2. Even if you believe that you are in a relatively stable environment (congrats!) your plans might go south (oops!) because of planning and/or execution failures, for instance.
 And this is not intuitive: even when the surrounding environment didn't change a single bit, you might need to adapt and do course-correcting actions to improve execution that has gone wrong.

 So there are at least two good reasons to consider wanting more adaptivity, even if it is not for free and the effects are not immediate.
+In the age of AI, this becomes even more urgent — AI-native startups moving at 100X are setting the benchmark your organization will be measured against.

 Reactive Reasons to Adapt